KirstenBirchHaakansson/EUMAP_git/README.md

 ## check_spp_in_EUROSTAT

 This script is used to check which species to merge in 1_table_1a_linkage_table_correcting_latinName, so all relevant landings are extracted from EROSTAT.
-The scrit is also used to check some of the outputs against the original figures in EUROSTAT.
+The script is also used to check some of the outputs against the original figures in EUROSTAT.

 ## check_final_table_1a_between_years